Designing Agentic Workflows

 - Proposed interfaces, data shapes, interaction patterns, and trade‑offs.

-- No implementation – human review happens before code.
+- No implementation – a human review occurs before any code is written.

 - Adding a new API endpoint → define request/response schema, error contract, and versioning expectations.